This is the final brief I will be allowed to file

 outrageous crime committed by the Benjamites.
 Once the assembled people

-heard the Levite's story they "rose as one man" (Judges 20:8) in unity
+heard the Levite's story they "rose as one man" (Judges 20:8)

 of purpose against the Benjamites where the Lord justly gave them